 Studying in Ireland

-- Irish universities operate the free fees scheme for EU students, enabling those who meet the criteria to avoid tuition fees if studying a publically funded course
+- Irish universities operate the Free Fees Initiative for EU students, enabling those who meet the criteria to avoid paying tuition fees

 - The only English speaking country in the Eurozone

-- Irish universities are in the top 1% of research institutions in the world in research impact
+- Irish universities are in the top 1% of research institutions in global research impact

 - Home to companies such as Google, Medtronics and Microsoft

-- Ireland has recently been voted by Lonely Planet as the world’s friendliest city twice
+- Dublin has been voted by Lonely Planet as the world’s friendliest city on multiple occasions

 Visa requirements for studying in Ireland